dhopp1/llads/README.md

 import pandas as pd

-from llads.customLLM import customLLM from llads.tools import get_world_bank_gdp_data # this is a custom tool included as an example.
+from llads.customLLM import customLLM import llads.tools # optionally import the module where your tools are to get proper imports for full runnable Python script generation import llads.visualizations from llads.tools import get_world_bank_gdp_data # this is a custom tool included as an example.
 You can define and pass your own tools from llads.visualizations import gen_plot # this is a line/bar plot visualization tool included as an example.
 You can define and pass your own visualization tools